Daphne Odjig: Honours, commissions, and collections

+The Artshow, a theatrical tribute to Odjig by writer Alanis King, was staged in 2004 with a cast that included Jani Lauzon, Lorne Cardinal, Sean Dixon, Sarah Podemski and Gloria Eshkibok.

 Exhibits

 Odjig traveled extensively and exhibited in Canada, the United States, Belgium, Yugoslavia and Japan.
 She had over 30 solo exhibitions and was part of over 50 group exhibits during her career.

 The Drawings and Paintings of Daphne Odjig: A Retrospective Exhibition featured work from over 40 years of Odjig's career.
 The exhibit was organized by the Art Gallery of Sudbury and the National Gallery of Canada.
 It was shown in Sudbury, the Kamloops Art Gallery, and, in October 2009 through 2010, was shown at the National Gallery of Canada.
 The only United States venue for the show was the Institute of American Indian Arts Museum in Santa Fe, New Mexico.
 Accompanying the retrospective was a catalog written by Ojibway curator Bonnie Devine with additional text by Robert Houle and Duke Redbird.

 Despite suffering from arthritis in her right hand, she continued to sketch during her later years.

 Personal life

 Odjig met Paul Somerville while she was working in Toronto, and they married and moved to British Columbia together.
 They had two sons: David Eagle Spirit Somerville, Paul's son from a previous engagement, and Stanly Somerville.
 Paul Somerville died in a car accident, and both boys remained in her and their father's family care.
 In 1962 Odjig married Chester Beavon, a community development worker for the Department of Native Affairs, and the family moved to Manitoba.

 Odjig died on 1 October 2016 in Kelowna, British Columbia, Canada.